-The backup is a .zip file containing all files in the directories you specify, along with a dump of your database (MySQL and PostgreSQL are supported).
-The .zip file can automatically be copied over to any of the filesystems you have configured in Laravel 5.
+A backup is a .zip file containing all files in the directories you specify and a dump of your database (MySQL and PostgreSQL are supported).
+The .zip file can automatically be copied over to any of the filesystems you have configured.

 php artisan backup:run.
 In most cases you'll want to schedule this command.

 As you create more and more backups, you'll eventually run out of disk space (or you'll have to pay a very large bill for storage).
 To prevent this from happening the package can delete old backups.

 Monitoring the health of all backups